 The picture below shows the separation stage of the twin rocket boosters of the Space Shuttle.

-In the following discussion on rocket physics we will look at rocket efficiency and how it relates to modern (non-rocket powered) aircraft.
+In the following discussion we will look at rocket efficiency and how it relates to modern (non-rocket powered) aircraft.

 Rockets can accelerate even when the exhaust relative velocity is moving slower than the rocket (meaning ve

 is in the same direction as the rocket velocity).
 This differs from propeller engines or air breathing jet engines, which have a limiting speed equal to the speed at which the engine can move the air (while in a stationary position).
 So when the relative exhaust air velocity is equal to the engine/plane velocity, there is zero thrust.
 This essentially means that the air is passing through the engine without accelerating, therefore no push force (thrust) is possible.
-Thus, rocket physics is fundamentally different from the physics in propeller engines and jet engines.
+Thus, the physics of rockets is fundamentally different from the physics of propeller engines and jet engines.

 Rockets can convert most of the chemical energy of the propellant into mechanical energy (as much as 70%).
 This is the energy that is converted into motion, of both the rocket and the propellant/exhaust.
 The rest of the chemical energy of the propellant is lost as waste heat.
 Rockets are designed to lose as little waste heat as possible.
 This is accomplished by having the exhaust leave the rocket nozzle at as low a temperature as possible.
 This maximizes the Carnot efficiency, which maximizes the mechanical energy derived from the propellant (and minimizes the thermal energy lost as waste heat).
 Carnot efficiency applies to rockets because rocket engines are a type of heat engine, converting some of the initial heat energy of the propellant into mechanical work (and losing the remainder as waste heat).
-Thus, rocket physics is related to heat engine physics.
-For more information see Wikipedia's article on heat engines
+Thus, the physics of rockets is related to heat engine physics.

-In the following discussion on rocket physics we will derive the equation of motion for rocket flight in the presence of air resistance (drag) and gravity, such as for rockets flying near the earth's surface.
+In the following discussion we will derive the equation of motion for rocket flight in the presence of air resistance (drag) and gravity, such as for rockets flying near the earth's surface.

 For example, let’s consider a rocket moving straight upward against an atmospheric drag force FD